temporalio/temporal/docs/architecture/nexus.md

 ### Task Executors

 There are a couple of different types of executors making up the Nexus machinery.
-Timer executors (for purely transitioning out of `BackingOff` states and enforcing the schedule-to-close timeout, and the more complex outbound executors that are responsible for invoking `StartOperation` and `CancelOperation` requests.
+Timer executors (for purely transitioning out of `BackingOff` states and enforcing the schedule-to-close timeout), and the more complex outbound executors that are responsible for invoking `StartOperation` and `CancelOperation` requests.

 Task execution only fails due to transient and unexpected internal errors.
 Invocation errors do not fail tasks and